 The internet connects people around the globe seamlessly.

 Though they may live separate from most, people in rural areas still need to be connected to the rest of the world.
 In a world that is increasingly connected, rural communities can feel isolated and left behind.

-With internet access, rural residents can work from home, connect with friends and family, stay up-to-date on current events, and even access educational and economic opportunities that they might otherwise be unaware of.
+With internet access, rural residents, such as farmers or beekeepers, can work from home, connect with friends and family, stay up-to-date on current events, and even access educational and economic opportunities that they might otherwise be unaware of.
 In a world that is becoming increasingly digital, it is essential that rural communities have access to the same opportunities as their urban counterparts.